CTSRD-CHERI/morello-early-performance-results/src/performance-analysis-spec/specific-hardware-and-software.md

 ## Hybrid (aarch64) baseline ABI

-This configuration is the baseline for overhead calculations where no microarchitectural changes are used.
+This configuration is the baseline for overhead calculations.
-It reflects the performance of legacy aarch64 (64-bit) code on Morello without fixes to the data-dependent exception issue.
+It reflects the performance of legacy aarch64 (64-bit) code on Morello.
+Each ABI below is compared against this configuration run on the corresponding Morello design.

-## Purecap ABI (w/o data-dependency fix)
+## Purecap ABI (w/o data-dependency fix) (w/o larger store queue)

 This configuration presents worst-case performance for the shipping Morello design, as it contains no improvements to the microarchitecture relative to